thedarredondo/data-science-fundamentals/README.md

 ## Structure of the Lesson Materials

 All the files are jupyter notebooks, created within Google's [Colab environment](https://colab.research.google.com/).
-I recommend viewing and manipulating these files in that environment, and having your students manipulate copies of those files in colab as well.
 Colab is user friendly, and its a standard environment for doing data analysis and machine learning.

-The course is broken up into Units.
+The course is broken up into units.
 Within each unit there are 4 files.

 - Two of those are Notes: an Answer Key (AK) and Student Facing Notes (SF).
 AKs are written to be viewed by educators and students alike.
 SFs have tasks and blank spots for student answers.